Small Event Horse

 - Neckstraps and/or breastplates are permitted.

 - Numnahs (if used) must conform neatly with saddle contours.
-No saddle cloths or visible logos are permitted.
+Saddle cloths or visible logos are not permitted.

 - Hind leg boots or bandages are not allowed in any phase of this competition.
 Overreach boots are permitted.